shafeenyousafzaii/University-Management-System-with-C-/README.md

 # University-Management-System-with-C-
-Repo for project done in semester 2 wiht OOP
+Repo for project done in semester 2 with OOP